puppetlabs/puppet_operational_dashboards/REFERENCE.md

 Data type: `Array`

 Array of PuppetDB hosts to collect metrics from.
-Defaults to all PuppetDB hosts in a PE infrastructure.
-FOSS users need to supply a list of FQDNs
+FOSS users need to supply a list of FQDNs.

 Default value: `puppet_operational_dashboards::hosts_with_profile('Puppet_enterprise::Profile::Puppetdb')`